 One of the biggest risks with development is taking the chance that planning permission you want will be granted.
 The planning permission process, as you may be aware, can be problematical.
 NIMBYism is rife – although we need more houses, nobody ever wants a development built near them.
 Councils can be very awkward and, even if permission is granted, it may have been subject to appeals and other long delays.
 They may also impose stringent conditions or require large financial contributions or affordable housing that make the project unfeasible.
 It can lead to a developer (and their investors) being substantially out of pocket.
-Having experienced a wide variety of problems and long delays with acquiring planning for our early projects, we now, wherever possible, only offer developments which have full planning permission in place.
+Having experienced a wide variety of problems and long delays with acquiring planning for our early projects, we now, wherever possible, only offer developments which have full planning permission in place, that we can improve upon by adding our House Crrowd Developments stamp.
 This, again, significantly reduces one of the major risks with developing.

-- Our contractors are on fixed-term design and build contracts penalty contracts.
+- Our contractors are on fixed-term design and build penalty contracts.

 - Belt and braces approach.

 We employ a highly reputable employers’ agent – Edmond Shipway – with decades of experience to do due diligence on our contractors and then supervise them to ensure (amongst other things) that health and safety measures are adhered to, that work is performed to a high standard, and that the construction on the sites means the valuations are always higher than the amount released to the contractors.
 Additionally, HCF employs a RICS qualified quantity surveyor’s firm as a fund monitor Jones Melling and they review and sign off on the feasibility study and the employer’s agents work.
 They also are highly experienced and act for several banks as fund monitor.
 This provides an extra layer of checks and balances to ensure – a real belt and braces approach.